 - The Genetic Information Nondiscrimination Act of 2008 (GINA) – It is illegal to discriminate against employees or applicants because of genetic information.

 There are various types of discrimination prohibited by state and federal laws.
-Some types protected by the EEOC are:
+According to EEOC guidelines, some types of protected classes are:

 - National origin